 #10 - Rent a Motorbike – I get around daily on my motorbike and I think its the most convenient way.
 Even if you're visiting for a short time, I think exploring a city by motorbike allows you to get a good views and explore back streets that you probably wouldn't see otherwise.
 Pop a friend on the back with a camera and get some great footage and photos.

 And more.. check TripAdvisor 🙂

 Bangkok is like it's own universe.
 It's huge.
 It's nicknamed The Big Mango for a reason - it's like the New York City of Southeast Asia.
 So asking 'what should I do?' in Bangkok is like asking what should I do in New York City.
 There's no way anyone can cover it all.

 What is the best way to get around?

-From the airport: taxi stand - follow the signs to the taxis, take a queue number, then show your hotel address, done!
+- Follow the signs to the taxi stand - take a queue number, then show your hotel address, done!

 - If the taxi stand line is super long (occasionally) download the GRAB app and hail a car.
 It's exactly like Uber.
 (Uber was here up until June 2018 when they sold off to Grab👌)

 - Easy enough!
 Just like in NYC, there are ubiquitous taxi cars to flag down on main roads.